Peckham Boys: Late 2000s

-In September 2007, a leader of the Peckham Boys, Raver, was jailed after being found in possession of a MAC-10 submachine gun, three handguns, two silencers, 379 rounds of ammunition, 60,000 fake ecstasy pills, 10 ounces of cannabis and thousands of pounds' worth of cocaine.
+In September 2007, a leader of the Peckham Boys named Marlon Granderson (whose street name was 'Raver') was jailed after being found in possession of a MAC-10 submachine gun, three Makarov handguns, two silencers, 379 rounds of ammunition, 60 thousand fake ecstasy pills, 10 ounces of cannabis and thousands of pounds' worth of cocaine.
+Grandison had tried to escape conviction by claiming the items actually belonged to his friend Anthony Williams, who was stabbed to death the year before outside a kebab shop.
+Although the handguns were linked to six unsolved gangland shootings via firearm forensics, the police could not prove that Grandison had fired them, however he was found guilty of possession of firearms and sentenced to life in prison with a minimum term of 10 years.

 In September 2008, police conducted dawn raids on suspected members of the Peckham Boys gang.
 It is believed that the group conducted 120 robberies in what police have called a "prolific" criminal enterprise.
 The gang are believed to have used knives, machetes, crowbars, guns and heavy screwdrivers to ensure that their operations were successful.
 Those arrested were between their mid-20s and mid-30s.

 In October 2008, during an exchange of shots between a member of the Ghetto Boys and a Peckham Boys member, Polish care worker Magda Pniewska was hit by a stray bullet and died.
 The shootout occurred in New Cross.

 In July 2009, a 13-year-old boy was stabbed five times in Camberwell by the OC (Organised Crime) Gang, in a street battle with the PYG Gang from Peckham.

 In September 2009, a member of the Brixton-based OC gang was jailed for shooting a bystander dead, when attempting to murder two youths from the PYG gang.
 The attack was in retaliation for an incident earlier that day, in which an OC member was shot by PYG.